Home

 Deacon

-The Rev. Rick Sigler joined St. Matthew's as deacon in December 2024 and serves to support through serving the community in the church and the community in and around Kernersville.
+The Rev. Rick Sigler, deacon joined St. Matthew's as deacon in December 2024 and serves to support through serving the community in the church and the community in and around Kernersville.
 Rick was ordained in 2017 and served as a chaplain at St. Mary's House, the Episcopal Campus and Young Adult Ministry at UNC-Greensboro.

 Rick is the band director at East Forsyth Middle School, which serves students in Kernersville and Winston-Salem.

-Email Deacon Rick
+Email the Rev. Rick Sigler

 St Matthew's Episcopal Church